-4311.
-Effective Care Coordination for Seniors (3:3:0 O)
+4224.
+Improving Care Coordination for Seniors (2:2:0 O)

-(Elective) This course will explore the role of the nurse in care coordination for seniors.
-Systems of care needed to make care safer, ensure patient/family engagement and promote effective communication/coordination will be discussed in relation to care for seniors.
+(\Elective) (Prerequisite: NURS 4342) This course will focus on the role of nurse leaders in care coordination for seniors.
+Students will explore transitional care models that promote patient safety and inter-professional teamwork.
+Additionally, models of healthcare delivery that ensure patient and family engagement, effective communication, and collaboration will be discussed in relation to care for seniors.